 I have composed this list of South Florida for families based on attractions I have enjoyed over the years with my own family.
 Whether you already live here or are planning to purchase a time share so you visit again and again, these attractions are a must see.
 In addition, these attractions are a mixture of places where you will want to spend the whole day to some that take only a few hours.
 They also span ages infant through adults so there is something for everyone.
 Further, I have included photos and websites for you to find additional information and ticket info.
-However, due to Covid-19 each place has its own restrictions and parts of facilities may be temporarily closed.
 Please research each website for details before booking to find out any current restrictions.

 South Florida for Families: Miami

 - Holocaust Memorial– A bit gruesome but important for the younger generation to know, this is an outdoor memorial located at 1933-1945 Meridian Avenue, Miami Beach.
 A committee of Holocaust survivors created this memorial in 1985, and it will take your breath away.

 - Vizcaya– Explore the 10 acres of Italian gardens and tour part of the old world mansion.
 Transport yourself back to Europe right here in Miami.

 - Coral Castle– How did a man only 100lbs. and 5′ tall build this marvel of stone?
 Built in the 1940s without machinery, Ed Leedskalnin built this fortress as a gift for an unrequited love.
 Come tour the castle and learn its fascinating history.
 Narration is available in English, Spanish, French, and German.

 - Zoo Miami– This zoo is the only sub tropical zoo in the United States and houses animals from around the world.
 Feed giraffes or parrots, ride a camel, or get up close and personal with critters during a presentation.
 Take a safari tram tour or hop on the monorail.
 If you want to relax lounge on a pedal boat or go for a ride on the Lostman’s River Ride.